constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 python3 tutorial.py -g myconstellation
 ```

-The satellite can now be controller by running `Controller -g myconstellation`
+The satellite can now be controlled by running `Controller -g myconstellation`
 from a different terminal window or by starting the graphical `MissionControl` controller.
 More details on operating a
 Constellation are provided in the [Operator's Guide](../../operator_guide/index.md).